bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 10°
-- Mostly Clear
+- Partly Cloudy
-- 88% humidity
+- 90% humidity
 - 5 mph wind
-- 34% cloud cover
+- 38% cloud cover
 - 31 AQI 🟩
 - About 7.9 inches of snow on the ground
 - 0.08 inches of snow and 0.02 inches of rain expected in the next 48 hours